vdevarajprabhu/platform-learn.en/help/tutorial-data-collection/configure-the-client/create-a-data-element-and-rule-for-tracking-app-downloads.md

 ![Download app link clicked rule](../assets/download-app-link-clicked-rule.png)

-Save the rule by clicking [!UICONTROL Save].
+1. Click **[!UICONTROL Save]** in the upper right corner.

 [Next: **Publish the library**](publish-the-library.md)

 >[!NOTE]
 >
 >Thank you for investing your time in learning about Data Collection.
-If you have questions, want to share general feedback, or have suggestions on future content, please share them on this [Experience League Community discussion post](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-platform-launch/tutorial-discussion-implement-adobe-experience-cloud-with-web/td-p/444996)
+If you have questions, want to share general feedback, or have suggestions on future content, please share them on this [Experience League Community discussion post](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-platform-launch/tutorial-discussion-use-adobe-experience-platform-data/m-p/543877)